 Changes in the California Statute of Limitations Law

-Previously, the sexual assault survivor gave up their legal rights to financial compensation through a civil lawsuit once they reach their twenty-six birthday if they had not already filed a claim.
+Previously, the sexual assault survivor gave up their legal rights to financial compensation through a civil lawsuit once they reach their twenty-sixth birthday if they had not already filed a claim.
 In many cases, the victim was too scared to speak up, lived in fear of retaliation, or was dealing with life challenges associated with the abuse.

 Now, any victim of alleged abuse can take legal action by following the newly enacted law’s “three-year open-window” no matter when the abuse occurred.
 The window will remain open between January 1, 2020, and January 1, 2023.

 Diocese of San Bernardino Clergy Sexual Abuse Attorneys Can Help

-For hundreds of years, the Roman Catholic Church has worked in secrecy, hiding evidence away from parishioners, law enforcement, and the public involving clergy sexual abuse.
+For hundreds of years, the Catholic Church has worked in secrecy, hiding evidence away from parishioners, law enforcement, and the public involving clergy sexual abuse.
 Only recently, under the guidance of Pope Francis, has the Church taken the initiative and expanded the opportunities to obtain compensation for victims of sexual abuse.